greenrd/machines/README.markdown

 Runar's slides are also available from https://dl.dropbox.com/u/4588997/Machines.pdf

-Some worked examples are here https://github.com/alanz/machines-play
+Some examples are in the examples directory, and some more examples are here https://github.com/alanz/machines-play

 Contact Information
 -------------------